โœ๏ธDrawing I

 Negative Space

-• Empty areas are active design elements—negative space defines positive shapes, creates breathing room, and can form recognizable shapes itself (think FedEx arrow)
+• Empty areas are active design elements.
+Negative space defines positive shapes, creates breathing room, and can form recognizable shapes itself (the arrow hidden between the E and x in the FedEx logo is a classic example).

-• Shape of negative space matters—awkward or unintentional negative shapes distract, while deliberate ones enhance the composition
+• The shape of negative space matters.
+Awkward or unintentional negative shapes distract, while deliberate ones strengthen the composition.
+Always check the shapes between your objects, not just the objects themselves.

 Simplicity

-• Simplify through grouping—if you need multiple elements, cluster them into readable shapes rather than scattering them across the composition
+• Simplify through grouping.
+If you need multiple elements, cluster them into readable shapes rather than scattering them across the composition.
+The viewer should be able to "read" the big shapes at a glance.

 Quick Reference Table